Prag8855/aab/content/guides/electric-bill-berlin.md

 Your rent does not include the electricity for lights and appliances.

 When you [move in](/guides/moving-in), you must sign a contract with an electricity company.
+They don't need to connect anything.
+They just start charging you after you give them your [meter reading](/glossary/Zählerstand).

 Every month, you pay for your *estimated* electricity use.
 Every year, the electricity company asks for your electricity meter reading (*[[Zählerstand]]*).
 This tells them how much electricity you really used.
 If you paid too much, you get money back.
 If you did not pay enough, you get an invoice.

 ## How much are the Nebenkosten?